kanpov/ImprovedFood/README.md

 And much more...

 # Future
-This mod's release date is currently June 1st, 2021 (could be delayed if something goes wrong).
+This mod's release date is currently July 15th, 2021 (could be delayed if something goes wrong).
 I will continue to release updates and bugfixes at least until October 1st, 2021.
 Alpha and beta releases will be also available, but they're not nearly as stable.